akmonengine/goapai/README.md

 One of the advantage of Microlithic GOAP is that it is considered to generate new and unpredicted behaviors, where Monolithic uses predefined behaviors.
-One of its disadvantage is the computation requirements, and exponential explosion if the Actions, their Xonditions and Effects are not well scoped.
+One of its disadvantage is the computation requirements, and exponential explosion if the Actions, their Conditions and Effects are not well scoped.

 ## Features